Match of the Day: Previous presenters

+Current analysts

+Previous analysts

+List includes both full time regular analysts and guests.

 Theme music

 The current theme tune for the series is titled "Match of the Day".
 It was composed for the programme in 1970 by Barry Stoller, and was used for the first time on 15 August 1970.

 Stoller's brief was simply to write "something good"; the short closing fanfare occurred to him first.
 "Those fanfare harmonies give the music a gladiator feel," he wrote in 2014, "akin to entering the ancient games arena in Rome with all its expectations."
-The tune was recorded by him, a trumpeter, and a drummer (Stuart Vincent) in the basement recording studio of his home.
+The tune was recorded by him, a trumpeter and a drummer (Stuart Vincent) in the basement recording studio of his home.
 In May 2010, PRS for Music revealed that the Match of the Day theme tune is the most recognisable in the UK.